How To Choose A Baby Stroller

 Lightweight, But Make it Sturdy

-Weighing in at just 13 pounds, this lightweight stroller packs a serious punch.
-It’s constructed with an aluminum frame, which means it’s lightweight yet incredibly sturdy.
-And although you can’t use it with babies under 6 months, it can hold up to 50 pounds and easily folds and transports with one hand.
-For travel, the auto-lock and carrying strap make it convenient for transporting.
-It also has an extra-large storage basket, which can be hard to find in lightweight stroller models.
+Weighing in at just 16 pounds, this lightweight stroller packs a serious punch.
+And although you can’t use it with babies under 6 months (unless you buy the separately-sold infant kit), it can hold up to 55 pounds and easily folds and transports with one hand.
+It also has an extra-large storage basket that can hold an additional 10 pounds, which can be hard to find in lightweight stroller models.

-- Accepts a child up to 50 lbs. and up to 43 inches
+- Accepts a child up to 55 lobs

-- Basket can accomodate up to 10 lbs.
+- Basket can accommodate up to 10 lbs.